 Below are a handful of expert-recommended under-eye patches that are formulated to nourish the under-eye area.
 All of the patches we recommend include expert-approved ingredients like vitamin C, hyaluronic acid and glycerin.

-Dr. Rachel Westbay, a dermatologist at Marmur Medical in New York, said it’s worth investing in these eye patches from Chanel.
+Dr. Rachel Westbay, a board-certified dermatologist at Marmur Medical in New York City, said it’s worth investing in these eye patches from Chanel.
 You apply the roll-on serum to your under-eye area and then place the hydrogel patches on your under-eye area, then leave them on for 10 minutes.
 According to Chanel, the products are formulated with the brand’s 3.5-DA, which is derived from edulis morning glory extract and helps firm and tone the skin.
 The brand says that the rollerball helps move fluid away from the under-eye, where it likes to collect.
 “The purpose of the hydrogel patches is to create an evaporation-free barrier.
 This ensures the ingredients contained within the serum are maximally absorbed by the skin,” Westbay explained.

 The experts we talked to said they love these eye patches from Sio for a few reasons.
 First, they are larger than most eye patches, starting at the top of the outer brow and extending beneath the eye to the inner crease.
 Second, they’re made from 100% medical-grade silicone that gently compresses your skin and keeps it smooth.
 Experts explained that the silicone draws moisture up from the bottom layer of the skin to intensify hydration under the eyes and support your skin's natural ability to retain moisture, minimizing the appearance of fine lines and wrinkles.
 These under-eye patches can be reused up to 10 times, according to the brand.